 The harbour area is great to explore on foot and is a real jumble of white-washed cottages, arranged in no particular order.
 There are lots of alleyways and stepped ginnels to explore.
 There aren’t many house numbers in the village, most just have names, much to the angst of the Post Office.
-Many of the cottages were originally named after boats and cobbles which sailed from the village.
+Many of the cottages were originally named after the boats and cobbles which sailed from the village.
 So you’ll find Rose of England, Blue Jacket House, Star of Hope, Confidence Cottage, and even True Love.
-As you explore you’re sure to find Dog Loop, one of the narrowest streets in England, its entrance can only be negotiated if you stand sideways.
+As you explore you’re sure to find Dog Loop, one of the narrowest streets in England.
+The entrance can only be negotiated if you stand sideways.

-Reach Staithes via a narrow valley that runs down to a small harbour surrounded by high cliffs.
+Staithes sits on either side of a narrow valley that runs down to a small harbour surrounded by high cliffs.
 Protecting the harbour from the open sea is a large breakwater and protective wall of boulders, From the top of the hill near the entrance to the village, streets of closely packed houses wind down to the harbour.
 A maze of alleys with names such as Slippery Hill and Gun Gutter separate the streets.

-Stay safe while you’re exploring.
+Stay safe while you’re exploring the harbour area.
 In bad weather, waves break over the piers.
 Check the tides before going onto the foreshore as the tide can cut you off well before high tide.
-There is soft mud in the harbour.
+Also, there is soft mud in the harbour.
 Please avoid walking under the cliffs or close to the cliff edges as there are frequent cliff falls in this area.
 Cliff falls come with no warning and being on the receiving end of even a small avalanche can be fatal.
 Finally, for dog owners, if your dog swims out too far don’t go out after them.
 Instead, move to a place they can get to safely and call them back.